holehouse-lab/idpseminars.github.io/_resources/2020-04-21-webresources.md

 author: "Alex Holehouse"
 ---

 Here we include a non-exhaustive list of resources that may be useful for assessing if your favourite protein is disordered (or not).
+These resources are not predictors for an arbitrary sequence, but instead let you examine a naturally occurring protein to identify disordered regions.

+In the case of **DisProt**, it provides a definitive resource for experimentally-verified disordered regions.

 ## MobiDB
 MobiDB was designed to offer a centralized resource for annotations of intrinsic protein disorder and its function.
 The database covers different disorder aspects.